voidstarsec/hw-hacking-lab/wiki/oscope-vs-logic-analyzer.md

 ![Image](https://i.stack.imgur.com/Jpcg1.jpg)

 Notice that there are not nearly as many strange shapes or fluctuations in this signal; the line either appears at a high or low voltage at any given time.
 While some oscilloscopes can decode digital signals like this, they often are limited by how much memory they can use for a capture.
 So that means that if you're trying to capture UART traffic on a Linux system that takes 60 seconds to boot, you would need a large amount of memory / a costly scope.
-Also, if you wanted to extract the data from the stream or try to decode it using custom plugins, getting access to the digital signal is a headache (**Note** It is possible, but Logic Analyzers greatly simplify this process for us).
+Also, if you wanted to extract the data from the stream or try to decode it using custom plugins, getting access to the digital signal is a headache (**Note** It is possible, but logic analyzers greatly simplify this process for us).
 This is a perfect use case for our logic analyzer if we want to extract the **data** being encoded in this **digital signal**.

 The Logic analyzer can sample for much longer because it samples a signal, reports whether the sample is high or low, and does not report back the exact values in between.
 Note that what defines high or low can often be configured within your logic analyzer software, but the analyzer will still report back either a 0 or 1.
 Because the logic analyzer is not concerned with all the values in between, it requires significantly less memory to capture over long periods.